The Excitement of The First Week at Wimbledon

 In 2013, even the great Roger Federer was knocked out in the first week, by the unknown Sergiy Stakhovsky.
-That was in the second round – Nadal had been beaten in the first that year.
+That was in the second round – and Rafael Nadal had been beaten in the first that year.

 Still not convinced?
 Look at the women’s tournament in 2015.
 The biggest thrill came on the first Friday when home-grown Heather Watson pushed Serena Williams all the way and almost won.
 What an atmosphere on Centre Court that day!
 Unforgettable!